egafni/GenomeKey2/docs/running.rst

 Test Workflows
 +++++++++++++++

-Here are some example datasets to test
+Here are some example datasets to test.
+If running with --s3fs, make sure the bucket (s3://genomekey-out in the examples below), exists.

 .. code-block:: bash